quangthangisme/tp/docs/DeveloperGuide.md

 **Use case 9: List all Contacts**

 **MSS**
-1. User enters the `list` command.
+1. User requests to view all contacts.
 2. TC displays a list of all contacts.

    Use case ends.